-- 1. Any person controlling or managing any building or land where there is placed or there now exists anything in violation of this Article or any person who shall assist in the commission of any violation of this Article; or any person who shall build contrary to this Article after plans and specifications have been submitted to and approved by the Engineering Services Director; or any person who shall omit, neglect or refuse to do any act provided for in this Article shall be quilty of a misdemeanor. - Failure to correct an identified violation shall constitute a separate violation for each 10 days that such failure continues after written notice has been received.
+Any person controlling or managing any building or land where there is placed or there now exists anything in violation of this Article; or any person who shall commit or assist in the commission of any violation of this Article; or any person who shall build contrary to this Article after plans and specifications have been submitted to and approved by the Engineering Services Director and/or his or her designee; or any person who shall omit,

+- neglect, or refuse to do any act provided for in this Article shall be guilty of a Class 1 misdemeanor pursuant to N.C.
+Gen. Stat. § 143-215.58. - Failure to correct an identified violation shall constitute a separate violation for each ten (10) days that such failure continues after written notice has been received.